Who is that Votemaster guy, anyway?

 The truth be known, the Votemaster is a mild-mannered U.S. citizen living abroad--along with another 7 million American citizens--more than the population of Virginia.
 If Americans Abroad were a "state" they would rank 13th in population.
 He is also known as Andrew S. Tanenbaum, a professor of computer science at the Vrije Universiteit.
 If you really want to know more, ask Google.
 It has about 1 million links.
 He is also a decent photographer.
-Type "photos India" or "photos Namibia" (to name just a couple of countries) to Google and check out the top of the list and the number of links found.
+Type "photos Namibia" to Google and check out the top of the list and note the number of links found, for example

 For people who read Slashdot, he has been slashdotted about a dozen times, both for things he did and things he didn't do.
 Some of his more noteworthy activities (and nonactivities):